Social media polarization during conflict: Insights from an ideological stance dataset on Israel-Palestine Reddit comments: Experimental Setup

 \subsection{\textbf{Hardware Details}}

 The experiments were conducted on the Kaggle and Google Colab platform utilizing the free NVIDIA Tesla P100 and A100 GPU.
-This facilitated the training and evaluation of the models, particularly in handling computationally expensive processing.
+This facilitated the training and evaluation of the neural network and pre-trained transformer models, particularly in handling computationally expensive processing.
+Most LLMs, due to their massive sizes, were accessed via the Hugging Face Inference API and OpenRouter API.
+However, lighter LLMs including Qwen 3-4B, and Falcon 3-3B were downloaded and run locally.